Brian Asawa: Career

 In May 2014, Asawa performed a recital program with mezzo-soprano Diana Tash at the Festival de Mayo in Guadalajara, Mexico.
 In 2014, Asawa and Peter Somogyi established Asawa and Associates, an operatic artists' management agency.

 Personal life and death

 Asawa was openly gay and believed this had helped him discover his voice type.
 "Heterosexual men don't feel comfortable singing in a treble register because it's not butch", he told an interviewer in 1998.
 "Gay men feel quite comfortable singing in their falsetto registers."
 He was married to Keith Fisher; the marriage ended in divorce.

 Asawa was the nephew of sculptor Ruth Asawa.
-His cause of death has been reported differently.
-Some sources cite heart failure and others cite liver failure.
-One source in a commentary indicated that he knew Brian Asawa personally and could attest that it was due to liver failure as a result of alcoholism.
-Asawa died in Mission Hills, California on April 18, 2016, at the age of 49.
+His cause of death was reported as heart and liver failure.
+He died in Mission Hills on April 18, 2016, at the age of 49.

 Recordings

 Asawa's discography includes solo recital discs for RCA Victor Red Seal ranging from Dowland and Edmund Campion to Rachmaninoff and Ned Rorem.
 His opera recordings include Farnace in Mitridate for Decca, Arsamene in Serse for Conifer and Oberon in A Midsummer Night's Dream for Philips with the London Symphony Orchestra under Sir Colin Davis.

 Asawa appeared on DVD in Ligeti's "Le Grand Macabre" Gran Teatre del Liceu, Barcelona, Monteverdi's "Il Ritorno d'Ulisse in Patria" Opus Arte, Mussorgsky's "Boris Godunov" Gran Teatre del Liceu, Barcelona, and Stravinsky's "The Rake's Progress" Kultur, as well as both a CD and DVD release of Handel's "Messiah" directed by Marc Minkowski.
 In 2014, Asawa and mezzo-soprano Diana Tash released an album of duets on the LML Music label that included works by Handel, Monteverdi, Purcell, A. Scarlatti and Marco da Gagliano.